ice-blockchain/subzero/.ion-connect-protocol/ICIP-01.md

 * `location`
   * Users can input their geolocation here, freely.
     * Relays and Clients MUST not validate this information
+* `registered_at`
+    * Clients MUST set this information once, when the event is first created
 * `category`
   * Users can input a category for their profile that can define their main area of expertise or interest.
     * Clients SHOULD make users select from a predefined list of categories, to standardize user interactions later on.
 Relays MUST not validate this information.